pagonzales/Data_Science_Project_Inferential_Statistics_Al-Bundy_Shoe_Sales_Analysis/README.md

-# Al Bundy's Sales Analysis - Confidence Interval of Shoe Sales using Inferential Statistics and MS Excel
+# Al Bundy's Shoe Stock Analysis - Confidence Interval of Shoe Sales using Inferential Statistics and MS Excel
 ## Project Objective
 Using MS Excel and Inferential Statistics, the objective is to compare the confidence interval (CI) of Al Bundy's shoe sales in the United States in the year 2014-2016 with 95% confidence level.
 Also, to compare the shop performance of US1 and US2.
 This is for the inventory of  the shoes to know what sizes are to order more and what are to order less to avoid random ordering of shoe stocks and to have a smooth stock flow of shoes.